binizaa/binizaa/README.md

 # Hi, I'm Biniza!
-👩🏻‍🎓 Studying Computer Science and Technology<br/>
+-👩🏻‍🎓 Studying **Computer Science and Technology**.
-🌐 Passionate about graph theory and competitive programming<br/>
+-🌐 Passionate about graph theory and competitive programming -💡 I’m looking to collaborate on a music player project implemented in C++.
-🌷 #learninginpublic as I explore backend development, problem-solving, and tech innovations<br/>
+- 🎈 I’m currently a contestant in the ICPC Mexico Finals 2024.
-💡 Currently diving into algorithms, data structures, and participating in programming competitions like ICPC!
+- ⚡ Fun fact: I can sing the entire "You belong with me" by Taylor Swift.

 - 📫 How to reach me **binizacruuiz@gmail.com**